Report on a small ceramic assemblage from medieval Qasr Ibrim

 In the current assemblage, Middle and Lower Egyptian imports are made of distinct calcareous clays, common in Egypt’s Central and Northern territories.
 As noted in the previous section, the geological formations in these territories are primarily calcareous; therefore, all imported wares react strongly when tested with 10% dilute hydrochloric acid.

 The fabric of all Middle and Lower Egyptian imports is medium to coarse and highly porous.
-The samples’ hardness ranges between medium-soft to extremely soft.
-The paste of three sherds is yellowish brown (Munsell signatures 7.5YR 6/6 to 7.5YR 8/4) and only one sample has a greenish grey paste (Munsell signature 2.5YR 7/2).
+The samples’ hardness ranges from medium-soft to extremely soft.
+The paste of three sherds is yellowish brown (Munsell signatures 7.5YR 6/6 to 7.5YR 8/4), and only one sample has a greenish grey paste (Munsell signature 2.5YR 7/2).
 Tempered inclusions are primarily large grains of opaque sand, elongated voids suggesting organic tempers, up to 1% mica, 10% grey-brown sand, 10%-15% fine black particles and 5%-10% fine white to grey-white opaque particles.
-Detailed fabric descriptions under hand specimen examination are presented below following the sample order in Figures 4 and 5:
+Detailed fabric descriptions under hand specimen examination are presented below, following the sample order in Figures 4 and 5:

 Figure 4: Glazed Middle/Lower Egyptian imports (IMP)

 Sample 2, which again matches Adams’ GI ware (1986b, 591), is a small 3.3cm piece from the walls of a small plate or bowl, most likely the same as Sample 1 (Figure 4, n.2).
-Its wall thickness is 6mm and all other properties are exactly the same as the ones described for Sample 1.
+Its wall thickness is 6mm, and all other properties are exactly the same as the ones described for Sample 1.

 Figure 5: Non-glazed Middle/Lower Egyptian imports (IMP)